kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

-A natural consequence of deploying with ICA-95 security architecture in industrial control systems is that data from the sensors is collected on-site and often aggregated before transporting to the cloud.
+A natural consequence of deploying with ICA-95 security architecture in industrial control systems is that data from the sensors is collected on-site and often aggregated before being transported to the cloud.
 For remote process control, this approach does not apply anymore.
 Due to growth in sensor data, it now requires a much larger on-site storage infrastructure which is expensive.
 Applications also expect real-time streaming telemetry data.
 Although latency